downingbots/RLDonkeycar/README.md

 * Use one or two NVidia Jetson Nanos and a raspberry pi 3+.
 The raspberry pi 3+ would provide the wi-fi.
 Ideally the Jetson Nano will be used to run the Control Pi as parallelism can be exploited during execution the PPO neural net.
 Improved frame rates should increase the achievable throttle speed.
 Using the raspberry pi for training is accepatable as training is done asynchronously and can shed loads by strategically dropping frames if it can't keep up with the Jetson nano.

-* To address the battery issues, the next step is to add a rotary encoder and pid based upon the work done by Alan Wells ( https://www.bountysource.com/issues/49439689-rotary-encoder-updates ).
-This will enable the donkeycar to travel at the desired speed despite a draining battery without making the neural net more complex.
+* To address the battery issues, the next step is to add a rotary encoder and pid based upon the [work done by Alan Wells.]( https://www.bountysource.com/issues/49439689-rotary-encoder-updates) This will enable the donkeycar to travel at the desired speed despite a draining battery without making the neural net more complex.

 ### Acknowledgements